f5devcentral/f5-big-iq-lab/docs/class6/module1/lab4.rst

 4. From the lab environment, launch a remote desktop session to have access to the Ubuntu Desktop.

-You can test the application service by opening a browser in the **Ubuntu Jump-host** and type the URL ``https://webapp123.f5demo.com``.
+You can test the application service by opening Google Chrome browser on the **Ubuntu Jumphost** and type the URL ``https://webapp123.f5demo.com``.

 .. note:: The certificate shows not secure as we are using a demo Root CA not imported in the browser by default.